sulu/SuluHeadlessBundle/README.md

 management system in a headless way.

 To achieve this, the bundle includes a controller that allows to retrieve the content of a **Sulu page as plain JSON content**.
-Furthermore, the bundle provides APIs for accessing other functionality over APIs (navigation contexts, snippet areas, ...) which normally are only available over twig extensions.
+Furthermore, the bundle provides APIs for accessing features that are available via Twig extensions in traditional templates such as navigation contexts and snippet areas.
 Finally, the bundle includes an optional **single page application setup** that is built upon React and MobX and utilizes the functionality of the bundle.